 It is very useful to focus on being kind to oneself and others in this process, moving from judgement to compassion and open that heart again and again when everything feels wrong, unjust and painful.

 “What is my part in this?”
 Is a good question to ask.
-It is not about finding a wron-doer, blaming, feeling guilty or punishment.
+It is not about finding a wrong-doer, blaming, feeling guilty or punishment.
 It is the opposite: helps to get into your own power and quick the vicious lower drama cycle of victim, helper and offender.

 There are many ways to clear old emotions.
 It probably feels painful and it is wonderful if you can trust in the process and train your awareness when such situations occur, so you won’t get trapped in the low drama.

-It is a lifelong process, so it is really useful to appreciate those situations and clearing opportunities, even though it hurts.
+The path from self-discovery to self-realization seems to be a lifelong process, so it is really useful to appreciate those situations and clearing opportunities, even though it hurts.
 This is the chance to heal and not recreate the same type of situations over and over again.

 A typical example are relationships, “dis-appointments”, blurry over-emotional visions of a situation or over- exaggerated reaction to a situation losing the ability to take a little time to reflect calmly, see all sides to a situation and gain clarity.

 Conclusion: next time I feel shitty about a situation, I trust in the process, go for a walk and calm down.
 Then, it is a great moment to contemplate calmly and consciously with the compassion you and everybody else deserves.